 After graduating from Modesto Public High School, Josh earned a scholarship from the local Rotary Club and American Legion to attend Stanford University.
 He majored in Political Science and Economics, deepening his passion for public service.
 After several years at Boston Consulting Group, he voluntarily took a leave of absence to organize small farmers in Kenya and Uganda while working with the Gates Foundation and other nonprofits.

 After working in Africa, Josh studied in the MBA / MPP Joint Degree program at the Harvard Business and Kennedy Schools.
-He most recently worked at Bessemer Venture Partners, where he worked with small businesses to help them grow and create jobs.
+Then, he worked at Bessemer Venture Partners, where he worked with small businesses to help them grow and create jobs.

 Now, Josh teaches business at Modesto Junior College where he is passing on the lessons he's learned to the next generation.